Sarim-Sohail/Finance-Tracker-App/README.md

-# Finance Tracker
+## Spendrr Finance Tracker

 This app serves to help the user track their finances.
-It was built using React Native, alongside Firebase and Expo.
+It was built using React Native and uses Firebase.
+It was developed with the help of Expo.
 A working apk is created for the app.

-# Members:

-19K-0153 - Sarim Sohail
-19K-1335 - Muhammad Hassan